Best time to visit Croatia

 When to go to Croatia for festivals

 Croatia offers an increasingly crammed festival calendar, with rock and DJ events, annual beach parties, niche art gatherings and folksy fairs taking place up and down the Adriatic throughout the summer.
-The bulk of the ‘serious’ cultural festivals take place in Zagreb in spring and autumn.
+The bulk of the ‘serious’ cultural festivals take place in Zagreb in spring and fall.
 However, Dubrovnik, Split and Rijeka offer a lot in the way of heavyweight drama and music, and almost every region of the country offers a film festival of one sort or another.
-In addition, the Croatian year is peppered with religious holidays, featuring church processions and celebratory feasting.
+In addition, the Croatian year is peppered with religious vacations, featuring church processions and celebratory feasting.

 So, if you’re wondering when is the best time to visit Croatia for one of its many festivals, here is a selection to help you decide, followed by a full calendar of events.